Amondevill History, Family Crest & Coats of Arms

 Early Origins of the Amondevill family

-The surname Amondevill was first found in Lincolnshire where conjecturally, the surname is descended from the tenant of the lands of Kingerby, Auresby, Ellesham, and Croxton held by Roger de Amondeville from Caen in Normandy, a Norman Noble who helped compile the Domesday Survey
+The surname Amondevill was first found in Lincolnshire where conjecturally, the surname is descended from the tenant of the lands of Kingerby, Auresby, Ellesham, and Croxton held by Roger de Amondeville from Caen in Normandy.

 Early History of the Amondevill family

 This web page shows only a small excerpt of our Amondevill research.
-Another 229 words (16 lines of text) covering the years 1510, 1600 and 1179 are included under the topic Early Amondevill History in all our PDF Extended History products and printed products wherever possible.
+Another 115 words (8 lines of text) covering the years 1510, 1600, 1179, 1256 and 1262 are included under the topic Early Amondevill History in all our PDF Extended History products and printed products wherever possible.

 Amondevill Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Amondville, Amondvile, Amundvile, Amundville and others.

 Early Notables of the Amondevill family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Amondevill Notables in all our PDF Extended History products and printed products wherever possible.
+Another 94 words (7 lines of text) are included under the topic Early Amondevill Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Amondevill family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Amondevill name or one of its variants: George Ammond, who was naturalized in Pennsylvania in 1744.